isabella232/primetime.en/help/programming/tvsdk-2.5-for-android/events-and-notifications/notification-codes/c-psdk-android-2.5-native-error-summary.md

 uuid: 750ee0e2-15d4-4602-9574-94015a6e1b57
 ---

-# Details for the NATIVE_ERROR notification{#details-for-the-native-error-notification}
+# Details for the NATIVE_ERROR notification {#details-for-the-native-error-notification}

 When TVSDK handles a native error, it returns some or all of the following metadata key values as strings.